Volunteer

 Watering Volunteers

-often need volunteers to water newly planted seeds on the weekends and weeknights during the summer to keep the soil moist.
+We often need volunteers to water newly planted seeds in the ground or in the greenhouse on the weekends and weeknights to keep the soil moist.
 This task is a bit more strenuous than typical backyard watering (our hoses are several hundred feet long, so it can be difficult to move them to multiple locations around the farm) and it is also usually done solo.
 This role also requires an orientation to the farm’s irrigation system and watering techniques.
 If you are interested in becoming a watering volunteer, check the box below to receive updates on upcoming trainings.
+We’ll plan trainings for the second Wednesday of the month in the evenings.

 Register as Volunteer